oxfordmmm/Bugflow_DSL2/readme.md

 A bacterial sequencing data processing pipeline

 ## Overview
-DSL2 version of Bug-flow DSL1: A pipeline for mapping followed by variant calling, de novo assembly and genome annotation of Illumina short read libraries.
+DSL2 version of Bug-flow DSL1: A pipeline for mapping followed by variant calling, de novo assembly and genome annotation (AMRG, point mutations and cgMLST profile (C. difficile only)) of Illumina short read libraries.
 The pipeline is developed for use by the Modernising Medical Microbiology consortium based at the University of Oxford.

 The pipeline uses these tools:

 QC
- - Fastp v.0.23.2
+ - Fastp v0.23.2
- - FastQC v.0.11.9
+ - FastQC v0.11.9
- - MultiQC v.1.12
+ - MultiQC v1.12
- - Quast v.5.0.2
+ - Quast v5.0.2

 Mapping and Variant calling
  - BWA mem and bcftools